 - We are considerate environmentalists, but not fanatics.

 - Kenneth is extremely intelligent – Christina is more creative and empathic.

-- We have a car named ’AJ’ – she is 16 years old and then Kenneth crashed her (no injuries, fortunately!)
+- We once had a car named ’AJ’ – she was 16 years old and then Kenneth crashed her (no injuries, fortunately!)

 - Actually, we have a habit of naming our stuff, ex. our tripod is ‘Squitty’ and our only indoor plant is named ‘Oscar’

-- We once slept on an airport bench in Gatwick Airport, to avoid spending money on a hotel room for only 7 hours before the next flight.
+- Once, we slept on an airport bench in Gatwick Airport, to avoid spending money on a hotel room for only 7 hours before the next flight.
 We looked like homeless people… and we sort of was!